Peeking Bras Are The Wearable Alternative To Thong Pants

-The summer fashion trends of the past few years have made visible underwear as common as a white tank top.
-From the naked dress look to whale tails and peeking boxers, the options to flash your intimates are endless.
+The fashion trends of the past few years have made visible underwear as common as a white tank top.
+From the naked dress look to whale tails and peering boxers, the options to flash your intimates are endless.
 This season, designers have offered yet another underwear-as-outerwear trend: peeking bras.

 If you're thinking of Carrie Bradshaw’s early 2000s outfits, it's not as simple as showing off your bra straps.
 Nor does it require scissors, a la Mean Girls’ Regina George.
 This look actually consists of layered neckline details that just give the illusion of a peeking undergarment.